Pen pal: In popular culture

 The Bollywood film Romance (1983) is about two people, Amar (from India) and Sonia (from the UK) who fall in love after becoming pen pals.
 The Bollywood film Sirf Tum (1999) has a similar storyline.

 The film You've Got Mail (1998) is a romantic comedy about two people in a pen pal email courtship who are unaware that they are also business rivals.

 The action-drama film Out of Reach (2004) is about a pen pal relationship between a Vietnam War veteran and a 13-year-old orphaned girl from Poland.
 When the letters suddenly stop coming, the veteran heads to Poland to find out the reason.

 The film A Cinderella Story (2004) is a teen romantic comedy about two people in a pen pal email courtship who plan to meet in person at their high school's Halloween dance.

 The claymation film Mary and Max (2009) is about the pen pal relationship between an American man and an Australian girl.

 In the 2012 film Moonrise Kingdom the characters Suzy and Sam become pen pals.

 Musicians Jetty Rae and Heath McNease have collaborated under the moniker "Pen Pals".

+In 2025, a Singaporean and a Newfoundlander who exchanged letters for over four decades, starting in 1983 as schoolgirls, met in person for the first time.
+Their meeting was documented by the BBC.